 Why the best innovation is in our backyard

-- Baillie Gifford’s UK Growth Trust invests in companies set up to address ‘hard global problems’ such as cancer treatment and remittance charges
+- Baillie Gifford’s UK Equity team invests in companies set up to address ‘hard global problems’ such as cancer treatment and remittance charges

-- The portfolio includes disruptive leaders in innovation, well-placed for long-term growth, according to joint manager of the trust Milena Mileva
+- This includes disruptive leaders in innovation, well-placed for long-term growth, according to investment manager Milena Mileva

-- Here, she picks out some of the companies she believes will thrive – from healthcare firm Creo Medical to self-driving car pioneer Wayve
+- Here, she picks out some of the companies she believes will thrive - from healthcare firm Creo Medical to London-based fintech Wise

 Tissue cells used by Exscientia to develop customised treatment

-Those are just two examples of the “hard global problems” that two Baillie Gifford UK Growth Trust companies – electrosurgery specialist Creo Medical and foreign exchange ‘fintech’ company Wise – were set up to address, according to Milena Mileva.
+For Milena Mileva, the connection is that they are two examples of the ‘hard global problems’ that Baillie Gifford UK Equities Team companies – electrosurgery specialist Creo Medical and Wise, a foreign exchange fintech – are addressing.

-She believes that the portfolio’s up-and-coming companies, “disrupters at the leading edge of innovation”, are well placed for growth over a 10-year time horizon.
-Already, she says, they’re “bucking the perception that the UK is not a very exciting place to invest”.
+She believes that the portfolio’s up-and-coming companies, “disruptors at the leading edge of innovation,” are well-placed for growth over a 10-year time horizon.
+Already, she says, they’re “bucking the perception that the UK is not a very exciting place to invest.”

-Here Mileva picks the UK companies she believes can thrive by taking on some of the biggest global challenges
+Mileva highlights UK companies taking on some of the biggest global challenges:

 “Creo enables medics to detect diseases and intervene earlier, giving a better chance of recovery,” Mileva explains.